dleemiller/WordLlama/README.md

 The key features of WordLlama include:

 1. Dimension Reduction: We train a projection to reduce the embedding dimension, making it more manageable for various applications.
-2. Token Weighting: An additional learnable token weighting factor is incorporated, with stopwords initially assigned lower weights.
-3. Training Approach: The model is trained using sentence-transformers with MultipleNegativesRankingLoss, similar to generalized embedding models.
-4. Embedding Generation: Final embeddings are created by average pooling the projected token embeddings.
+2. Low Resource Requirements: A simple token lookup with average pooling, enables this to operate fast on CPU.
+3. Binarization: Models trained using the straight through estimator can be packed to small integer arrays for even faster hamming disnance calculations.

 To optimize for performance, WordLlama employs the Matryoshka training technique, allowing for flexible truncation of the embedding dimension.
 For even greater efficiency, we implement straight-through estimators during training to produce binary embeddings.